krakend/krakend-documentation/endpoints/common-expression-language-cel.md

   - "[ENDPOINT: /foo][CEL]"
   - "[BACKEND: /foo][CEL]"
 ---
 There are times when you might want to incorporate **additional logic** to check if the gateway has to **skip the backend call**.
-For example, maybe the request from the user is undoubtedly wrong, and there is no point in adding more traffic to your backends.
+For example, maybe the request from the user is undoubtedly wrong, and there is no point in hitting your backend(s).

-There are other times that you might need to **skip returning the response** because after parsing it you realize that it is not worth showing it to the user.
+There are other times that you might need to **skip returning the response** because after parsing it you realize that it is not worth showing it to the user, but rather return an error.

 In both scenarios where you check requests and responses, the **Common Expression Language (CEL)** implements standard semantics for expression evaluation and is a straightforward and powerful option to have complete control during requests and responses.

 When the CEL component is enabled, you can set any number of expressions to check both requests and responses, either at the endpoint or backend level. **CEL does not transform the data, but it gives you the control of deciding what to do in the next step.**

 ## How CEL works
-In any `endpoint` or `backend`, you can define a sequence of expressions you'd like to check using [Google's CEL spec](https://github.com/google/cel-spec) to write the conditions.
+In any `endpoint`, `backend`, or `async_agent`, you can define a sequence of expressions you'd like to check using [Google's CEL spec](https://github.com/google/cel-spec) to write the conditions.

 During runtime, when an expression returns `false`, KrakenD aborts the execution of that layer: it does not return the content or it does not perform the request (depending on the type).
 Otherwise, KrakenD serves the content if all expressions return `true`.